MAKE AN APPOINTMENT FOR AN INTERVIEW

 Modern trade is increasingly demanding.
 It is characterised by a high speed of transactions, both at home and abroad.
 As a result, every manufacturer needs a convenient place to store its goods.
 This also applies to service companies that are involved in one stage of the supply chain.
 In order to provide suitable logistical solutions and high productivity, it is necessary to utilise the floor space to the maximum.
 It is also important to enable easy loading of products for onward transportation.
 This can be achieved through the proper design and subsequent construction of a warehouse facility.
 This requires official planning permission.

-with a roof can be used all year round.
+A steel hall with a roof can be used all year round.
 Prefabricated facilities are cheaper than their masonry counterparts and can also be built much more quickly.
 It should be noted that the warehouse hall should be adapted to the specific operating conditions and needs of the investors.
 The nature of the activity and the type of goods to be stored are important, with particular attention paid to environmentally hazardous substances.
 It is also worth taking into account the possibility of making changes in the construction of the hall, such as increasing the usable space by means of additional segments.

 Work on the project must begin with a detailed analysis of the purpose of the warehouse building.
 Many factors have to be taken into consideration which affect the specific operation of the company.
 Products must be stored safely and protected from damage.
 This leads to the need to choose the right warehouse dimensions – height and span.
 The steel hall should meet safety standards in accordance with current legislation, including fire protection.
 All these factors will optimise the use of usable space, as well as achieving high productivity without unforeseen downtime.